-Browser Plug-ins and Security Software: Most Web educational experience will require the use of several additional browser plug-ins.
+Most Web educational experience will require the use of several additional browser plug-ins.
 It is very highly recommended that you have an anti-virus program on your computer.
-You may also need Adobe Acrobat for several readings and a multimedia player such as Windows Media Player.
+You may also need Adobe Acrobat for readings and a multimedia player such as Windows Media Player.
 Firefox is the supported browser for Blackboard.
 SPC students are offered Office 365 which includes Microsoft Word, PowerPoint, Excel, and storage on OneDrive.
 Please download and use it!
-Since this course is entirely online, participants are expected to have at least an elementary knowledge of their microcomputer operating system and basic knowledge of software and tools such as a word processor, e-mail, an Internet browser, and search engines.
+Since coursework and material is entirely online, participants are expected to have at least an elementary knowledge of their microcomputer operating system and basic knowledge of software and tools such as a word processor, e-mail, an Internet browser, and search engines.